 Because of mango butter’s many benefits for the skin and hair, it can be used in many ways.
 Here are some of my favorite ways to use mango butter:

-- In lotions and body butters – mango butter is amazing for soothing and moisturizing dry skin, so I like to add it to homemade lotions and other moisturizers when I have it.
-I’ve even used it to make lotion bar stick
+- In lotions and body butters – Mango butter is amazing for soothing and moisturizing dry skin, so I like to add it to homemade lotions and other moisturizers when I have it.
+I’ve even used it to make lotion bars like this one.

 - Eczema relief – These can also be helpful for eczema, psoriasis, or other skin conditions that require deep moisturizing.
 I add it to this eczema relief lotion bar.